-a.
-All parties involved must agree to mediation.

-b.
-The mediator designated by the Student Support Office must approve all agreements.
+- a.
+All parties involved must agree to mediation. - b.
+The mediator designated by the Student c.

-c.
 If an agreement is reached, it must be signed by all parties and a copy kept by the Student Support Office until all terms and conditions of the agreement have been fulfilled.